 Parts of the palace date back to the 15th century, and while some sections are now ruined, there are still sweeping views from its ramparts.
 Better yet, fantastic events are held in its courtyard throughout the summer months, including traditional Scottish ceilidhs (country dances with live music).

-The Highland Folk Museum
+4. The Highland Folk Museum in Outlander

-The Highland Folk Museum is a hugely ambitious project, an open-air attraction that sprawls over a vast area of ground in the Highland village of Newtonmore.
+The Highland Folk Museum is a hugely ambitious project; it is an open-air attraction that sprawls over a vast area of ground in the Highland village of Newtonmore.

-The key point of interest for Outlander fans, however, is the wonderful 18th-century village, which was used for both interior and exterior shots of the Mackenzie village in season one.
+The key point of interest at the Highland Folk Museum for Outlander fans, however, is the wonderful 18th-century village, which was used for both interior and exterior shots of the Mackenzie village in season one.

 Look for the familiar blacksmith’s shop and step inside each of the houses to see how many you recognise from the programme.
 You may remember Claire learning to dye the cloth in a traditional manner and you may also recognise the space where Dougal MacKenzie convinces the local villagers to support the Jacobite cause.